Diverticulitis Treatment in Lahore | Best Proctologist at Zaib Hospital

 - Pain, which may be constant and continue for several days.
 Pain is usually felt on the lower left side of the abdomen but may occur on the right, especially in people of Asian descent.

 Diverticula usually develop when naturally weak places in your colon give way under pressure.
 This causes marble-sized pouches to protrude through the colon wall.
 Diverticulitis occurs when diverticula tear, resulting in inflammation or infection, or both.

 - Diet high in animal fat and low in fiber

 About 25% of people develop a problem, which may include:

 - A blockage in your colon or small intestine caused by scarring

 - An abscess, which occurs when pus collects in the pouch

 - An abnormal passageway between sections of the bowel or the bowel and bladder.

-- Peritonitis, which can occur if the diseased or inflamed pouch ruptures, spilling intestinal insides into your abdominal cavity.
+- Peritonitis can occur if the diseased or inflamed pouch ruptures, spilling intestinal insides into your abdominal cavity.
 Peritonitis is a medical backup and requires immediate diverticulitis treatment.